artur-ciocanu/launch.en/help/extension-dev/web/views.md

 }
 ```

-At runtime, before passing the settings object to your library module, tags will deeply scan the settings object and replace any data element tokens with their respective values.
+At runtime, before passing the settings object to your library module, the settings object is scanned and any data element tokens replaced with with their respective values.
 If at runtime, the value of the `productname` data element was `Ceiling Medallion Pro 2000`, the settings object that would be passed into your library module would be as follows:

 ```js
 {